kayahr/edsm/README.md

 EDSM
 ====

-This library provides typescript types and utility functions for the Elite Dangerous Star Map ([EDSM]) API.
+This library provides typescript types, JSON schemas and utility functions for the Elite Dangerous Star Map ([EDSM]) API.
 It is primarily intended for Node.js and Electron applications to read EDSM data files and work with the EDSM REST API but it also works in a web browser.

-Communication with the REST API is done with the standard [fetch] command which works out-of-the-box in a browser or in Electron.
-But for Node.js you have to install a polyfill like [isomorphic-fetch].
+Communication with the REST API is done with the standard [fetch] command which works out-of-the-box in a browser, modern Node.js or in Electron.

 Usage
 -----